Little Rock Zoo: Exhibits

 The North American river otter and the spotted-necked otter can be seen at the entrance.
 The first enclosure houses a sloth bear, who is separated from visitors by a moat.
 The main attraction is the grizzly bear enclosure which has a large glass viewing window in order for people to see the grizzlies up-close.
-The bush dog is located at the end of the exhibit.
+The bush dog and Woodchuck are located at the end of the exhibit.